shariqshah/symmetry/README.md

 	- Better handling incase assets folder is not found?
 	- Write entity to/from file
 	- Ogg format loading and playback
-	- Stick with OpenAL or switch to SoLoud + SDL for sound?
 	- Sound streaming
 	- Implment missing sound source properties (inner/outer cone, getting sound source data)
 	- Ingame console and console commands etc